mnshdw/squirrel-lsp/README.md

 ### A) Download prebuilt binaries (recommended)

-- This repository provides release binaries for major platforms (Windows, macOS [Intel & Apple Silicon], Linux x86_64).
+- Download prebuilt binaries for your platform (Windows, macOS [Intel & Apple Silicon], Linux x86_64) from the [GitHub Releases](https://github.com/antmx/squirrel-lsp/releases) page.

-Artifacts are named by platform, for example:
+Binaries are named by platform, for example:

 - `squirrel-lsp-windows-x86_64.exe`
 - `squirrel-lsp-macos-aarch64`